majordomo-consulting/boilerplate.html.snipcart/README.md

 This is an example e-commerce site written in HTML with CSS and Snipcart.
 Though there are better alternatives for developers or the less cost-conscious, the simplicity of this package is still relevant.

+To download - click on the "CODE" button above, then "DOWNLOAD ZIP"

 ## To customize this package:

 ### Files to Edit